systematically-design/tokenScript-Documentation/src/docs/01-getting-started/02-quick-start-app.md

 - One page for typography
 - And so on

-You'll learn more about managing pages in the [Pages & Workspace Guide](../02-using-the-app/02-pages-and-workspace.md).
+You'll learn more about managing pages in the Pages & Workspace section.

 ## Common First Steps